jrawbits/VisionEval-Wiki-JR/Project-Meeting-2018.06.21.md

   - Done with AASHTO first amendment other than peer exchange and support tasks, and now starting on [user experience](https://github.com/gregorbj/VisionEval/wiki/VE-User-Experience) amendment
   - No updates on the possible peer exchange this Fall
   - Volpe and RSG submitting a session to [Scenario Planning Conference](http://www.scenarioplanning.io/conferences/) in September
-  - Let's all share our [ITM session](http://www.cvent.com/events/7th-trb-innovations-in-travel-modeling-conference/event-summary-4bb3bd199b894528aba85ddc0102452f.aspx) presentations ahead of the conference.
+  - Let's all share our [ITM session](http://www.cvent.com/events/7th-trb-innovations-in-travel-modeling-conference/event-summary-4bb3bd199b894528aba85ddc0102452f.aspx) presentations with each other ahead of the conference